 The Dissertation is a major piece of independent work of 20,000 words in length and gives you the opportunity to bring to bear the techniques and perspectives covered in the taught modules upon a specific issue of interest.
 An independent and critical appraisal of an issue is essential in order to successfully complete the dissertation.

 View the subjects currently taught on this course (2014 - 2015)

 Dublin City University has been offering postgraduate level education at a distance since 1990.
 Our programmes are targeted at working professionals, who wish to achieve a deeper understanding in a specialist area and to provide a sound basis for their long-term career, without disruption to their career or other commitments.
 As a graduate from our programmes, you will be equipped with the knowledge and skills to reach senior managerial positions in your chosen specialist area.

 The Masters of Science programme, awarded by DCU, is at level 9 on the National Framework of Qualifications.

 There is no compulsory attendance on these programmes.
-All modules are taught on line in a virtual classroom, Moodle, where you can interact with your fellow students and tutors through email, chat, skype, at whatever time suits you.
+All modules are taught on line in a virtual classroom, Loop, where you can interact with your fellow students and tutors through email, chat, skype, at whatever time suits you.

 Assessment is continuous with no terminal examinations.
 This greatly increases the flexibility of the programme.